 2. Natural acids

-Slice a lemon and apply the slices to the affected areas with a cloth to hold them in place.
-The acids from this citrus fruit will help remove your calluses, but it will take a little longer than the first method.
-We recommend leaving it on overnight.
+Slice a lemon and apply the slices to the affected areas with a sterilized cloth to hold them in place.
+The acids from this citrus fruit will help remove your calluses.

+Keep in mind this remedy will take a little longer than the first method.
+Therefore, we recommend leaving it on overnight.